 - (1) Includes fees paid for other matters such as consulting advice in respect of pension matters and benchmarking, and actuarial valuations.
-Of this total, \$600,942 was funded by the NAV CANADA Pension Plan (NCPP). - (2) Includes fees paid for other matters such as consulting advice in respect of pension matters and benchmarking, and actuarial valuations.
-Of this total, \$688,332 was funded by the NCPP. - (3) Includes fees paid for other matters such as consulting advice in respect of pension matters and benchmarking.
-Of this total, \$48,367 was funded by the NCPP. - (4) Includes fees paid for other matters such as consulting advice in respect of pension matters and benchmarking.
-Of this total, \$5,000 was funded by the NCPP. - (5) Insurance broker services.
+Of this total, \$692,124 was paid by the NAV CANADA Pension Plan (NCPP). - (2) Includes fees paid for other matters such as consulting advice in respect of pension matters and benchmarking, and actuarial valuations.
+Of this total, \$600,942 was paid by the NCPP.